 Find A Body of Water

 Both Lake Sinclair and the Oconee River offer clean and crisp water to retreat to.
 Cooling off is as easy as jumping in the lake or feeling the breeze while watching the sunset on a dock.
 Have some more time on your hands?
-Renting a boat on Lake Sinclair is super easy.
-Looking for tips on planning an escape for one last summer retreat?
+Renting a boat on Lake Sinclair is super simple with the help of local rental opportunities in the area.
+Are you looking for tips on planning an escape for one last summer retreat?
 Check out our guide to a late summer, laid-back getaway to Lake Sinclair.
 Looking for a little more excitement?
 The Oconee River Greenway offers a boat ramp with easy access to the river.
 Don’t have a kayak?
 No worries!
 Check out Oconee Outfitters or Mac’s Yak Kayak Rental.

 It's always ice cream weather